MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-service-manager-ui-connectors.md

 7. The User name indicates the AD DS account used for synchronization.
 8. Enter the new password of the AD DS account in the Password textbox
 ![Microsoft Entra Connect Sync Encryption Key Utility](./media/how-to-connect-sync-service-manager-ui-connectors/key6.png)
-9. Click OK to save the new password and restart the Synchronization Service to remove the old password from memory cache.
+9. Select OK to save the new password and restart the Synchronization Service to remove the old password from memory cache.